Soft reset for LE Linac

 There may be a problem with reinitializing the logic of trigger generation which may be the real cause for the missing triggers rather than any issue with the loading from Flash.
 My notes indicate issues with this triggering scheme from a couple of years ago (01-06-10).
 Need to study the changes since then.

-#6 Updated by Philip Varghese almost 8 years ago
+#6 Updated by Philip Varghese about 8 years ago

 The soft reboot feature was shown to work reliably.
 It required the removal of a 300 ms delay (DSP code) included in the